Nathan Smith (footballer, born 1996)

-Smith spent the 2014–15 season on loan at Stafford Rangers and the 2015–16 season on loan at Torquay United, winning the Player of the season award at Torquay.
-He made his Football League debut for Port Vale in August 2016, and went on to win the club's Player of the Year award for the 2016–17 relegation season.
-He helped the club to win promotion out of League Two via the play-offs in 2022.
+Smith turned professional at Port Vale in June 2014 and spent the 2014–15 season on loan at Stafford Rangers and the 2015–16 season on loan at Torquay United, winning the Player of the season award at Torquay.
+He made his Football League debut for Port Vale in August 2016 and went on to win the club's Player of the Year award for the 2016–17 relegation season.
+He helped the club to win promotion out of League Two via the play-offs in 2022 and was then again named as Port Vale's Player of the Year in 2022–23.
+He served as club captain for the 2023–24 relegation season and was then again promoted out of League Two before leaving the club at the end of the 2024–25 season.
+He then signed with Tranmere Rovers in June 2025.

 Early and personal life

 Smith grew up in Madeley, Staffordshire and attended Madeley High School.
 He played for Madeley White Star; he helped his school to win the Sentinel Schools' Shield at Vale Park in 2012.
-He attended Stoke City games up until the age of sixteen, though stopped supporting the club as an adult.
+He attended Stoke City games up until the age of 16, though stopped supporting the club as an adult.
 In 2021, he set up a coaching academy in Madeley with Port Vale captain Tom Conlon.
+Two years later, the pair set up a charity called Pro Level Vision to support disadvantaged children.
+The pair raised £20,000 at their first charity ball in 2024.
+Smith was given the nickname 'Smudger' at Port Vale.
+He had twins in 2025.